Tips

 As soon as your campaign is up and running, you can receive donations.
 We have listed a number of options to get you started:

-- Give good example: make the first donation yourself
+- Lead by example: make the first donation yourself

-- Fundraising for a defibrillator can bring people together for a meaningful cause!
+- Fundraising for a defibrillator brings people together for a meaningful cause.
 Consider organizing an event that suits your community, like a quiz night, local festival, car wash, or bake sale.

-- Put your creative skills to work raising funds for a defibrillator.
+- Put your creative skills to work.
 Make and sell handcrafted goods, with all profits going toward your defib campaign.

 - Gather email addresses from interested residents and send them detailed information along with the donation link.
-Many will likely contribute when they have the full details.
+Many arelikely to contribute once they have the full details.
 Encourage recipients to forward the message to their contacts as well.

-- Connect with nearby neighbours through WhatsApp, or use an existing community group to share your fundraising link.
-It's a useful way to provide updates on your progress and announce when the defibrillator is installed.
+- Connect with neighbours through WhatsApp, or use an existing community group to share your fundraising link.
+It's a great way to share updates on your progress and announce when the defibrillator is installed.
 Group members may also help by sharing information within their own networks.

 - Promote your campaign across social media platforms like Facebook, Instagram, and any other channels where you're active.
 Mobile users can easily donate with a simple tap when they see your posts.